gamethis/BonkeyWonkers/exercise2/README.md

 + Build a container:
   + Using the newly created Dockerfile, build a container named `hello`.

-+ Run the docker image:
++ Run the docker image

-  + Interactively run the container named `hello`.
++ Interactively get an interactive `/bin/bash` shell in the running container.
   + You should see something like

       ```shell
         root@c0700134dc42:/exercises#